CaTS Quick Answers

 Kansas State University provides wireless data network services for K-State students, faculty, staff, and guests.
 Read the Wireless Local Area Network Policy governing wireless computing at K-State.

 KSU Wireless - For all K-Staters.
 Students and employees.
 Sign in (with eID/password) to access protected campus resources, including the KSIS student information system, HRIS, K-State Online, webmail, etc.

-KSU Guest - Campus visitors get basic Internet and Web access.
+KSU Guest (For visitor use only) - Campus visitors get basic Internet and Web access.
 This network does not allow access to K-State enterprise systems such as KSIS, webmail, etc.

 set up my smartphone or tablet for CVM email?

 CVM Office 365 email accounts are accessible from most modern mobile devices including iPhones, iPads and smartphones with Windows Mobile, Android or webOS operating systems.
 Most devices can access email, calendar and contacts.
 Some devices may also access notes and tasks.

 Remember to change passwords on all your mobile devices configured for email (phones, tablets, PDAs) whenever you change your CVM password.
 Failure to do so may result in your CVM account being locked due to multiple invalid login attempts.